Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 _[⬆ Back to Top](#table-of-contents)_

 80. ### Question80
-For the purpose of transparency, when does Scrum say a new Increment of working software must be available? (choose the best answer)
+For the purpose of transparency, when does Scrum say a new Increment of working Software must be available? (choose the best answer)

 - [x] When the Product Owner asks to create one.
 - [ ] At the end of every Sprint.